Variable Interest Entities

 VARIABLE INTEREST ENTITIES

-As of December 31, 2016, the Company held variable interests in the following variable interest entities ("VIEs"), but was not the primary beneficiary: Stingray Energy, Stingray Cementing, Sturgeon, Midstream and Timber Wolf.
+As of March 31, 2016, the Company held variable interests in the following variable interest entities ("VIEs"), but was not the primary beneficiary: Mammoth, Stingray Energy, Stingray Cementing, Sturgeon, Midstream and Timber Wolf.
 These entities have governing provisions that are the functional equivalent of a limited partnership and are considered VIEs because the limited partners or non-managing members lack substantive kick-out or participating rights which causes the equity owners, as a group, to lack a controlling financial interest.
 The Company is a limited partner or non-managing member in each of these VIEs and is not the primary beneficiary because it does not have a controlling financial interest.
 The general partner or managing member has power to direct the activities that most significantly impact the VIEs’ economic performance.
 The Company also held a variable interest in Strike Force due to the fact that it does not have sufficient equity capital at risk.
 The Company is not the primary beneficiary of this entity.
-Prior to Mammoth's IPO, Mammoth was considered a variable interest entity.
-As a result of the IPO, Mammoth was incorporated and the Company determined that Mammoth is no longer a variable interest entity.

 No definition available.